xmidt-org/wrp-listener/README.md

 }
 ```

-The example found in [cmd/bearerListener/main.go](https://github.com/xmidt-org/wrp-listener/blob/main/cmd/bearerListener/main.go) is a working command line example that shows how to use the library from end to end.
+The full example found in [cmd/bearerListener/main.go](https://github.com/xmidt-org/wrp-listener/blob/main/cmd/bearerListener/main.go) is a working command line example that shows how to use the library from end to end.

 Additional examples can be found in the `example_test.go` file.

 Functional tests are found in `functional_test.go`

+## Code of Conduct

+This project and everyone participating in it are governed by the [XMiDT Code Of Conduct](https://xmidt.io/code_of_conduct/).
+By participating, you agree to this Code.

 ## Contributing